oskariorg/oskari-docs/md/documentation/backend/enabling-user-data-store.md

 ### Test Oskari

-Start e.g. `http://localhost:2373/oskari-map?viewId={id}` in your browser.
-Replace `{id}` with the id of the view you created.
-Logged in users should be able to add own points, lines and polygons.
+Start e.g. `http://localhost:2373/oskari-map?uuid={uuid}` in your browser.
+Replace `{uuid}` with the id of the view you created.
+Logged in users should be able to import for example shapefiles.

 ## Troubleshooting